KUDASAV/news-parser/readme.md

 Parsing RSS feeds
 ------------
-The RSS feed streams are fetched from [Wired.com](https://www.wired.com) and loaded into RabbitMQ by the ```src/Command/ParseFeed.php``` console command run every 5 minutes as a cron job.
-The ```src/Command/ParseFeed.php``` console command fetches the articles, parses them and loads them into our database.
+The RSS feed streams are fetched from [Wired.com](https://www.wired.com) and loaded into RabbitMQ by the ```src/Command/StartParser.php``` class every 5 minutes.

+The ```src/Command/ParseFeed.php``` class fetches the feed urls, parses them and loads them into our database.

-The cron job to start processing the articles is initiated by the  [Cron Bundle](https://github.com/Cron/Symfony-Bundle) library every 5 minutes and can be initiated manually from the CLI using:
+The cron job to start processing the articles is initiated by the [Cron Bundle](https://github.com/Cron/Symfony-Bundle) library and can be initiated manually from the CLI using:

 ```php bin/console app:start-parsing```